Scale-Dependent Gravitational Couplings in Parameterised Post-Newtonian Cosmology: Discussion

 We have investigated the way in which the gravitational coupling parameters from the perturbation equations transition from small to large cosmological scales.
 This is the first time that this transition region has been investigated in the PPNC approach.
 We have found that, within our class of example theories, there is an underlying smooth transition between the small and large scales, which exists together with oscillations in these couplings around the Hubble scale (due to the existence of the scalar field).
 The smooth transition is reasonably well modelled by a simple $\tanh$ function, as proposed in Ref. \cite{Sanghai_2019}, and the oscillations would appear to be linked to the Gravity Acoustic Oscillations (GAOs) from Ref. \cite{gao}.

-We have found that the oscillations in the gravitational couplings, which exist around the Hubble scale, can introduce errors at the level of about a percent in some sample observables if they are neglected.
-This is significantly below the level of uncertainty introduced by cosmic variance on the relevant scales, as well as the effect of modifying the theory of gravity itself, but does represent a potential source of uncertainty in applying this formalism to interpret real observations.
-It should therefore be recognised and understood, or itself modelled (which would presumably be at the expense of adding further parameters to the framework).
-We further find that these conclusions remain qualitatively unchanged when $\omega$ and $\Lambda$ are made smooth functions of the scalar field $\phi$.
+{ We have considered the inaccuracy introduced into some basic observational predictions by using the simple $\tanh$ function.
+For flat-sky lensing calculations we find this inaccuracy to be small, as expected since the modes that contribute most are well below the horizon scale thus outside of the transition regime.
+This is not the case for the ISW effect, where we have shown (see Section \ref{sec_isw}) that using the simple $\tanh$ function can introduce errors at the level of about a percent.
+However, this inaccuracy is significantly below the level of uncertainty in the ISW effect caused by cosmic variance, as well as the effect of modifying the theory of gravity itself.
+Nonetheless this inaccuracy represents a potential source of uncertainty in applying this formalism to interpret real observations, and may well also be larger for other observables we have not considered here.
+It should therefore be recognised and understood, or itself modelled (which would presumably be at the expense of adding further parameters to the framework).} We find that these conclusions remain qualitatively unchanged when $\omega$ and $\Lambda$ are made smooth functions of the scalar field $\phi$.

 Our study lays the groundwork for sensibly implementing the PPNC approach in Boltzmann codes and N-body simulations, and thus constraining gravity using all cosmological scales, and in a way that can be combined with gravitational constraints from other regimes and scales (due to its explicit links with PPN).
 Of course, much work remains to be done in working through the practicalities of such an application, including how to model unspecified functions of time, and whether methods such as binning or reconstruction from observations would be possible or appropriate.
 One might also consider applying this approach to constraining vector gravitational fields in cosmology, which could be achieved using results and methods in Refs \cite{Anton_2021} and \cite{v1, v2, v3, v4}, or higher-order gravitational fields \cite{adamek1, adamek2, adamek3}.
 Investigations of these questions, as well as remaining theoretical issues, will be the subjects of future work.